Find information about:

 5 Funding to help you install a charger

 Funding to help you install a charge point at home

 The Government Office for Zero Emission Vehicles (OZEV) has made funding available to private households so they can apply for off-street charging infrastructure.

 To be eligible, the address where the recharging unit will be installed must have designated private, off-street parking, with good access for an eligible vehicle to be charged safely.

-The Electric Vehicle Homecharge Scheme provides grant funding of up to 75% (capped at £350, including VAT) towards the cost of installing electric vehicle charge points at eligible domestic properties across the UK.Electric Vehicle Homecharge Scheme (GOV.UK) (external link)
+The Electric Vehicle Homecharge Scheme provides grant funding of up to 75 per cent (capped at £350, including VAT) towards the cost of installing electric vehicle charge points at eligible domestic properties across the UK.Electric Vehicle Homecharge Scheme (GOV.UK) (external link)

 Funding to help you install charge points at work

 The Office for Zero Emission Vehicles also offers funding to registered businesses, charities, or public sector organisations to pay for the installation of an electric vehicle charging infrastructure at workplaces with dedicated off-street parking for staff and/or fleets.
 The Workplace Charging Scheme is a voucher-based scheme, designed to provide eligible applicants with support towards the upfront costs of the purchase and installation of electric vehicle charge points.

 The grant contribution is limited to £350 for each socket, up to a maximum of 40 sockets per company.Workplace Charging Scheme and application form (GOV.UK) (external link)

 6 Register your interest in a charging point